AlexWorx/ALib-Class-Library/docs/pages/alib_mod_cli.md

 syntax tokens, and probably more important the error messages and help texts that the CLI interface produces, are duly externalized and thus can be easily translated into other human languages.
 This is achieved by being a \alibcamp and thus leveraging inner namespace
-#alib::lang::resources of module \alib_basecamp.
+#alib::resources of module \alib_resources.

 \I{################################################################################################}
 ## 1.2 ALib Enum Records And ALib Resources # {#alib_cli_intro_enum_records}
 The classes found in this namespace make a lot of use of
 \ref alib_enums_records "ALib Enum Records" retrieved from an instance of type
-\alib{lang::resources;ResourcePool}, usually the one found in the singleton of the associated \alib{lang;Camp}.
+\alib{resources;ResourcePool}, usually the one found in the singleton of the associated \alib{camp;Camp}.

-Therefore, it is a good advice to get familiar with the features provided by inner namespace
+Therefore, it is good advice to get familiar with the features provided by inner namespace
-#alib::lang::resources of module \alib_basecamp as a start.
-That module in turn uses so called
+#alib::resources of module \alib_resources as a start.
+That module in turn uses so-called
-\ref alib_enums_records "Resourced ALib Enum Records" which are provided with module \alib_enums.
+\ref alib_enums_records "Resourced ALib Enum Records" which are provided with the module
+\alib_enumrecords.

 Or other way round: The tutorial found below might also be a good starter to understand
-\ref alib_basecamp_resources "externalized resources" and \alib_enums_nl in their basics and for therefore the better better advice might be to just continue reading.
+\ref alib_mod_resources "externalized resources" and \alib_enumrecords_nl in their basics, and therefore the better advice might be to just continue reading.

 \I{################################################################################################}
 ## 1.3 Features # {#alib_cli_intro_features}